SPRING BREAK ART DAYS

 Register for three or more days and save $5 per day!

-In this introduction to printmaking, you’ll develop your drawing skills and explore a variety of printmaking processes, such as gyotaku, stamping, and screen-print – looking to great artists in the collection for guidance.
+Friday: Print Processes In this introduction to printmaking, you’ll explore a variety of printmaking processes, such as gyotaku, block printing, and screenprint – looking to great artists in the collection for guidance.

 Questions or comments?